 The waistcoat has 6 buttons, with only 5 to button.
 The bottom button is placed on the cutaway part so that it cannot possibly be fastened.
 The waistcoat has notch lapels and 4 welted pockets.
 The back is made in the same dark grey lining that the rest of the suit in lined in.
 There is a strap across the back for slight adjustments.

-The shirt is white with a spread collar and double cuffs with rounded corners, and the tie is a navy silk knit, the kind with a square bottom.
+The shirt is white with a faint broken grey stripe and has a spread collar, a front placket and double cuffs with rounded corners.
+The tie is a navy silk knit, the kind with a square bottom.
 Bond wears a folded white linen handkerchief in his breast pocket.
 In our next entry we will take a closer look at the 2-eyelet derbies that Bond wears with this suit.